mihin/halooglasi_parser/docs/GITHUB_ACTIONS.md

 ### Common Issues

 #### 1. "Artifact not found: apartment-tracking-data"
-**Problem**: First run shows "Unable to download artifact" warning **Solution**:
+**Problem**: First run shows red ❌ "Unable to download artifact(s): Artifact not found" error **Solution**:
-- ✅ This is **normal behavior** for the first run
+- ✅ This is **100% NORMAL** for the first run - **IGNORE THIS ERROR**
+- The step is configured with `continue-on-error: true`
-- The workflow automatically creates an empty tracking file
+- The next step automatically creates an empty tracking file
+- The workflow will complete successfully despite this "error"
-- Subsequent runs will work normally
+- Subsequent runs will work without this error
-- **No action needed** - the warning can be ignored
+- **No action needed** - this is expected first-run behavior

 #### 2. "Invalid secrets"
 **Problem**: Telegram credentials not working